Ceridan/teamcity-helper-extension/README.md

 TeamCity Helper Extension supports feature toggling, so you may disable some features and use only those you like.
 To enable/disable features you need to open extension options page and check/uncheck features.
 All features are enabled by default.

-# Special thanks
+# Special thanks to
-Team of [Dodo Pizza](http://dodofranchise.com).
+[Dodo Pizza](http://dodofranchise.com) team.
 The idea of this project was born while spending hours with TeamCity in Dodo and I have felt all the pains of the TeamCity UI by myself.
 I am very proud to be a part of such a great company.
 Guys you are amazing!!!